 “Along with my Aunt Tina, I’ve inherited the estate of John Regelind III.”

 “Everything for you and Tina?” said Mary, “Emily didn’t rate a cut?”

 “The mistress never gets a slice of the pie,” Emily said, “I am surprised that John III didn’t try to cut you out of the deal.”

 “He had evidently experienced a change of heart.
 The will was changed a few days before the explosion at the Chamber House.
 Absolutely on the up and up.
-The lawyers thought the estate could run into the high eight figures.
+The lawyers thought the estate could run into the high nine figures.
 Now what will I do?
 I’ve become a rich man; I am the camel trying to get through the eye of a needle.”